dgoto2/mse4bias/README.md

 # Management Strategy Evaluation (MSE) for assessment bias using FLR

 ## Description
-NorthSea.saithe.MSE is a management strategy evaluation (MSE) framework originally developed for North Sea saithe (Pollachius virens) in Subareas 4, 6 and Division 3.a (North Sea, Rockall and West of Scotland, Skagerrak and Kattegat) using the Fisheries Library in R (FLR) mse package as part of the Workshop on North Sea stocks Management Strategy Evaluation (WKNSMSE).
+mse4bias is a management strategy evaluation (MSE) framework using the Fisheries Library in R (FLR) mse package to evaluate management implications of persistent bias in stock assessment.
+The framework was originally developed for North Sea saithe (Pollachius virens) in Subareas 4, 6 and Division 3.a (North Sea, Rockall and West of Scotland, Skagerrak and Kattegat) as part of the [Workshop on North Sea stocks Management Strategy Evaluation (WKNSMSE)](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/viewer.html?pdfurl=https%3A%2F%2Fwww.ices.dk%2Fsites%2Fpub%2FPublication%2520Reports%2FExpert%2520Group%2520Report%2FFisheries%2520Resources%2520Steering%2520Group%2F2019%2FWKNSMSE%2FICES%2520WKNSMSE%2520Report%25202019.pdf&clen=48067636&chunk=true).

 ## Prerequisites
 Install the following packages: